dismuskiplimo/tenda-wema/README.md

 7. `APP_CONTACT_EMAIL` - The contact email displayed in the website
 8. `APP_SYSTEM_EMAIL` - Email that the system used to send automated emails. e.g no-reply@tendawema.com
 9. `PUBLIC_PATH` - The path that contains public assets (default: public_html)
-10. `HTTPS` - Deceides whether the website is HTTPS or not (acceptable values: true, false)
+10. `HTTPS` - Whether the website is HTTPS or not (acceptable values: true, false)
 11. `LOG_CHANNEL` - The channel where data is logged (acceptable values: stack, single)
 12. `DB_CONNECTION` - The database driver (acceptable values: mysql, postgres, e.t.c).
 13. `DB_HOST` - The ip/hostname of the Database Server